 How We Prepare for Your Child's Start at Our School

-We have a Reception intake meeting in the summer term, which provides you with the oppurtunity to learn about the teaching and learning strategies which take place.
-There is also an open evening in the summer term, this involves you and your child coming into their new classroom to explore the resources available.
+We have a Reception intake meeting in the summer term, which provides you with the opportunity to learn about the teaching and learning strategies which take place.
+There is also an open evening in the summer term; this involves you and your child coming into their new classroom to explore the resources available.

 All children will begin to learn their letter sounds during their first term in school through a synthetic phonic program called 'Read, Write, Inc'.
 By christmas most of our children will know most sounds and will start sounding out simple words.

 These are some things that you can do with you child to help them prepare for learning to read.

 - Find a quiet moment and read a story together.
 Talk about the pictures and share the story.
 Ask questions as you go along about what has happened and what might happen next